janmichaelyu/cg-ef-datahub/README.md

 The `/input` folder contains subfolders for each source data file that will be ingested using Data Hub.
 Also contained here, you will find a number of anonymous `*anon*.csv` files -- these are anonymised samples from the production source data files.
 You can replace the `*anon*.csv` files with the actual source CSV files you want to ingest.

 **IMPORTANT:** You must ensure that your actual source CSV files have the same structure as the `*anon*.csv` sample input files provided in this repository.
+Do not change the `weeks-reference*.xml` files.

 ## Instructions